 Measures

 Currently, about 6,000 substances have been screened using the screening method.
-The results are available via the PMT screening tool.
+The results are available via the PMT screening tool where substances can be found using the CAS (Chemical Abstracts Service )-number.
 Please read the user manual (the Dutch version) for more details about the tool.
-A brief explanation can be found in the model description of the PMT screening tool.
+A brief explanation can be found in the model description of the PBT & PMT screening tool.